Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 I've put her up for the vote a few times as well.

-And they haven't gone for her?
+Really?
+And they haven't gone for her.

-She's, like, come second a bunch of times.
+She's like come second a bunch of times.

 Interesting.

-but, like, a real folk hero in Ireland, I believe.
+Yeah, apparently, I never looked into it too much, but like a real folk hero in Ireland, I believe.

 Absolutely, yes.